-Hot Chocolate is a winter tradition for a reason: it makes the house smell great, it's warming to hold in your hands, and yes, it tastes amazing.
-In fact, our enamored relationship with the cozy beverage is nothing new: hot chocolate was the very first way chocolate was consumed…sort of.
-More than a millennium ago, far before a chocolate bar even existed, the Mayans and the Aztec cultures would create hot chocolate drinks made from ground Cacao beans, spices and water.
+Enjoying a cozy mug of hot chocolate is a tradition for a reason: it makes the house smell great, it's warming to hold in your hands, and yes, it tastes amazing.
+In fact, our enamored relationship with the comforting beverage is nothing new: hot chocolate was the very first way chocolate was consumed…sort of.
+More than a millennium ago, far before a chocolate bar even existed, the Mayans and the Aztec cultures would create hot chocolate drinks made from ground cacao beans, spices and water.
 With no marshmallows in sight, these drinks were unsweetened and quite potent, but were decidedly valued and even deemed sacred.

 Unsweetened cocoa powder is a good start, but if you use Cacao Powder (basically think of it as real chocolate), you'll gain an immense nutritional boost in the form of antioxidants.
 What's more, Cacao Powder has a more delicate flavor than cocoa, which plays well with the drink's creamy base.